Do you really need an ATS resume?

 The word cloud will reveal keywords and phrases that are relevant to the type of job you’re seeking.
 The larger the word appears, the more relevant it is for that type of position.

-8. You can also use Google’s Keyword tool to find keywords to make your resume more effective with applicant tracking systems.
+BONUS: If you have access to the Google’s Keyword tool, it too can be useful for finding keywords to make your resume more effective with applicant tracking systems.